We love reading!

 We are currently in the process of assessing the reading books we have in school.
-Miss Gunter and Mrs Kettle are auditing what we have and creating a list of gaps that need filling.
+Miss Gunther is auditing what we have and creating a list of gaps that need filling.
 This is to ensure that our children have access to books that they will enjoy reading and that will closely match their current phonetic understanding.
-If you have any books at home that your children no longer read we are always open to book donations.

 Currently, the schemes we have include:

 Oxford reading tree

 Phoneme: the smallest unit of sound that you can hear within a word; the word phoneme refers to the sound, not the letter(s) which represent the sound in writing.
 For example, in the word gate, there are three phonemes (g-long ay-t); in school there are four (s-c-long ooh-l).
 There are 44 phonemes in English, which can be split into two groups:

 24 consonant phonemes: for example, ‘b’ (bang, bubble), ‘m’ (monkey, hammer), ‘ch’ (chat, match), ‘ng’ (bang).
 You can see in the examples that the sounds (the phonemes) can be written in different ways (different graphemes).